FRM95/Tetris-PyGame/readme.md

 This project was made with the [PyGame](https://www.pygame.org/wiki/GettingStarted) library, go and check them for more!
 Such a beautiful way to make games in Python, thanks to the PyGame Team and contributors.

+I want to thank also to [@programmingwithnick](https://www.youtube.com/@programmingwithnick) for giving me some ideas during this process.

 How to play:
 1. Install dependencies in requirements.txt
 2. Run main.py file